 A positive PK-12 education experience has the potential to be a powerful counterweight to the abuse, neglect, separation, impermanence and other barriers these vulnerable student's experience.
-Additionally, participation in and persistence to a postsecondary credential can enhance their well-being, help them make more successful transitions to adulthood, and increase their chances for personal fulfillment and economic self-sufficiency.
+Foster Care youth who participate in and earn postsecondary credential can enhance their well-being, help them make more successful transitions to adulthood, and increase their chances for personal fulfillment and economic self-sufficiency.

 Federal Law and Iowa Code

 Fostering Connections to Success and Increasing Adoptions Act of 2008 (Fostering Connections Act) - Improving Outcomes for Children in Foster Care (PL 110-351/HR 6893).
 This is the text in its entirety, to view the educational stability portion, refer to Title II--Section 204 Educational Stability.

 Every Student Succeeds Act (ESSA) 2015 (PL 114-95) – This version contains the text in its entirety.